 When the holiday season is not full of cheer, we learn to parent from the trenches

 When Savannah was in school, this time of year was incredibly difficult for me.
 The end of the school year was also the end of the routines that sometimes held families like mine in careful balance.
 Many children with special needs, do not always enjoy the holiday hustle and bustle.
 This makes for a time of year that is challenging for families.

-During the intense years of my mothering journey, I juggled being Savannah’s caregiver (she is twenty-five years old now) while also raising two neurotypical children Talisa (now nineteen) and Eli (now fourteen) without consistent help, and during some of the most emotionally and mentally painful times of my life.
-I learnt a great deal about resilience and grace.
+During the intense years of my mothering journey, I juggled being Savannah’s caregiver (she is twenty-seven years old now) while also raising two neurotypical children Talisa (now twenty-one) and Eli (now sixteen) without consistent help, and during some of the most emotionally and mentally painful times of my life.
+I learned a great deal about resilience and grace.
 Today as somewhat of a professional parent, I know what it takes to parent from the trenches.
 Especially during the Christmas season.

 These are some tips that worked for my family: